 Business rates are worked out using the rateable value set by your local assessor and the 'poundage rate' (pence in the pound) set by the Scottish Government.

 In 2018-19, the standard poundage is 48 pence.

 The rateable value of a property is generally based on its estimated open market rental value on a specific date.

 You may pay lower rates if you're eligible for business rates relief.

-If you make any improvements to your property, this may increase your rateable value and the amount you pay in rates.
+If you make any improvements to your property, this will normally increase your rateable value and the amount you pay in rates.
 However, from 1 April 2018 your rates won't increase until 12 months after you made the improvement.

 Large Business Supplement